nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

 * Train from Milan to Levanto - €26
 * Train from La Spezia to Levanto - €5
 * Food during the run - €12
+* Witnessing the beauty of Cinque Terre without crowds - Priceless

+As you can see, the costs of trail running in Cinque Terre are quite minimal.
+Of course, these are only the basics.
+We bought pizza, gelato, and beer after the run.
+Optional, but recommended of course :)

 ## Final Thoughts on Trail Running in Cinque Terre